Glossary

 Why it matters: Integrating data through a graph model preserves context, reduces duplication, and supports faster, more accurate insights across systems.

-What is graph-based access control?
+What is Just in time access (JIT)?

 What is least privilege?